ctsit/nSOFA_calculation/README.md

     openxlsx
     readxl

-__Note that the packages and their required dependencies needed to run the scripts will be automatically installed via the Pacman package__
+__Note The dependency management system [renv](https://rstudio.github.io/renv/articles/renv.html) is used to ensure the packages and their required dependencies specific to this project are installed.__

 ## About the Data
 The data was acquired from the University of Florida Integrated Data Repository (IDR) under the aegis of IRB #201902780.
 The principal investigator on this IRB is James L Wynn, MD.
 The data sets are exports from the IDR's Epic Clarity system.